-Welcome to the Oregon Parks and Recreation Department pages for All-Terrain Vehicle use in Oregon!
+Welcome to the Oregon Parks and Recreation Department (OPRD) pages for All-Terrain Vehicle use in Oregon!

 Oregon has a diverse range of ATV opportunities.
 We have dunes, desert, and wooded trails.
 You can find single-track trails for motorcycles, ATV routes that are fun for the entire family and thousands of miles of routes suited to high-clearance vehicles.
 Side-by-sides are becoming very popular throughout the state and there are many opportunities for them.
 Many hunters use ATVs to get to remote areas.
 Many vacationers find ATV rental opportunities at the ever-popular coastal dunes.
 You can even find inland sand dunes in the middle of the state.

 OPRD manages the ATV funds that are generated by ATV sticker sales and fuel taxes.
-We work with all agencies throughout the state to provide funding for high-quality recreation opportunities for you.
+We work with all land managing agencies and organizations throughout the state to provide funding for high-quality recreation opportunities for you.
 OPRD also manages the ATV Safety Education Program.
 Riding areas are managed by various Federal, State, County and non-profit organization landowners.

 This website is intended as a clearinghouse to provide ATV riders in Oregon with information about where to ride and rules to know and follow.
 If you can’t find what you are looking for here, then email us at email@example.com or call us at 877-772-3359.